Ceasar/Encyclopedia/README.rst

 Encyclopedia
 ================================================================================

-**Encyclopedia** is a set of tools designed for lifetime `personal information management`_; with active usage, it is intended to greatly speed up information retrieval.
-To do so, Encyclopedia provides tools for building a personal encyclopedia with hyperlink support.
+**Encyclopedia** is a tool that helps you write and maintain a private hypermedia encyclopedia.

 .. image:: http://i.imgur.com/B3d3XYQ.png